-Buttons are used to make actions apparent to the end user.
-It can be used to navigate users to a different page or to perform an action.
-Buttons can contain text, icons, or both.
+Buttons make actions apparent to users and can navigate to different pages or perform actions.
+They can display text, icons, or both.

-Button supports five types that change its visual style.
+Button supports five variants that change its visual style, each applied as an attribute:

 Stroked button